 Ned Colletti grew up in Franklin Park, Illinois, just a train and two bus rides away from his beloved boyhood team, the Chicago Cubs.
-Growing up with Wrigley Field near his backyard, Colletti and his friends would play baseball, talking about the game and strategy as if it were a fine delicacy.

 While many young children dream of reaching the majors one day in hopes of having their moment in the sun realized, just as they had visualized as they stood on vacant makeshift fields or organized parks during their youth, Colletti would forge a different path into the game he so cherished.

 Colletti, 63, spent 30 plus years working in Major League Baseball, beginning his career with his childhood favorite Cubs.
 He started out as one of a three-person team in the public relations department, eventually growing within the organization to serve as a top aide to three general managers.